 We are humbled by the generosity of the members of our community who have asked how they can help support our staff and patients.
 Learn more about how you can help.

 Frequently Asked Questions about Patient Care

-Yes, we are still seeing non-COVID patients, just in a new way.
-We are offering video visits, which allow you to see and talk with your provider through the camera on your phone or your computer to assess your condition and discuss a course of treatment.
+Yes.
+In addition to in-person visits, we are also offering video visits, which allow you to see and talk with your provider through the camera on your phone or your computer to assess your condition and discuss a course of treatment.
 If you have an upcoming appointment with your provider, you may be contacted to set up a video visit.
 In some cases, we still need to see you in person and, if so, we will do everything to ensure your safety.